 Permanence and Compatibility

 Hydrated chromium oxide is permanent, but chromium oxide is more stable and is one of the most permanent pigments an artist uses.
-It will not react with hydrochloric acid or with sodium hydroxide, so it is safe in both alkali and acid environments, making it suitable for fresco and outdoors.
+It will not react with hydrochloric acid or sodium hydroxide, so it is safe in alkali and acid environments, making it suitable for fresco and outdoors.